anyoptimization/pymoo/doc/source/installation.rst

     pip install -U pymoo

-If you have already installed an older version of the framework you can force an update by using the *-U* option.
+If you have already installed an older version of the framework you can force an update by using the *-U* option as shown above.

 Development